swilltec/twipee/README.md

 Veiw [Makefile](Makefile) for more commands

 ## Architecture
-This project is divided into three layers of presentation, persistence, and actions or rules is a common pattern.
-Some variations on this approach are so common, they’ve been given names.
-Model-view-controller (MVC) is a way of modeling data for persistence, providing users with a view into that data, and allowing them to control changes to that data with some set of actions.
+This project is divided into three layers of presentation (Template), persistence (Model), and actions or rules (View) is a common pattern.
+Model-view-template (MVT) is a way of modeling data for persistence, providing users with a view into that data, and allowing them to control changes to that data with some set of actions.